Updated June, 2021.

 ☑️ Create a detailed job description, with input from the manager who will be overseeing the new hire.

 ☑️ Develop a pre-screening tool to weed out unqualified candidates (a small technical test, quiz, or questionnaire).

 ☑️ Create a standardized list of interview questions.
 This is a good way to ensure objectivity and consistency across all interviews.
 Just make sure you’re not asking anything deemed "off limits" by workplace legislation.

 ☑️ Think through ideal responses for each question.
 What do you consider a promising or adequate response?
 What are you hoping to learn about the candidate by asking this question?

 ☑️ Don’t forget to highlight benefits and incentives.
 Don’t assume the candidate is just grateful to get an interview.
 Really good prospects probably have a few competing offers.
 Let them know why your company should be their top choice.

 4. Make a Plan for Handling Performance/Behavior Issues

 What if things don’t go according to plan with a new hire?
 Or an existing employee or manager isn’t following the HR policies you outlined in your handbook?

-What’s your plan for handling behavior or performance issues at your company?
+You need a plan for handling behavior or performance issues at your company.

 HR managers are often asked to intervene when these kinds of challenges arise.
 There are some concrete steps you can take to handle them gracefully.
 For starters, we suggest: